Alvor1991/PP4-Physio/README.md

 **ClientTestimonial Model**

 * **Client Name**: A `CharField` that stores the name of the client providing the testimonial.
-* **Testimonial Text**: A `TextField` containing the testimonial provided by the client, describing their experience and satisfaction with the services.
+* **Testimonial Text**: A `TextField` containing the testimonial provided by the client, describing their experience and satisfaction.
 * **Active**: A `BooleanField` indicating whether the testimonial is currently active and displayed on the website.
 Defaults to `True`.
-* **Date Added**: A `DateTimeField` that records the timestamp of when the testimonial was added to the database, allowing for tracking and organization of client feedback over time.
+* **Date Added**: A `DateTimeField` of when the testimonial was added, allowing for tracking and organization of client feedback.

 The `ClientTestimonial` model is used to manage and display client feedback on the website, showcasing positive experiences and building credibility for the services offered.
 This model supports the website's goal of providing authentic client testimonials to potential clients.